vovapasko/dmc-front/techdoc.md

 ## Server

 Open ```server.js``` file in your editor.
 Also you can test this by ```node server.js``` command.
 Here we see simple express configuration.
 That's it.
-Nothing inte
+Nothing interesting, just hosting ```index.html```.
+But this file is needed

 ## Delete a file